edwardean/bahamut/README.md

 #### Todo

-- Dragging files onto player window or dock icon should import them
+- Dragging files onto player window should import them
 - Make sure to handle symlinks properly
 - Figure out what exactly should happen when you change anything about playlist while it's playing